Canyala/create-script-lib/README.md

 ### 3.5. **J**SON **Q**uery (JQ)

 `jq` is a tool that allows you to edit json files from the command line. `create-script-lib.sh' uses it to edit config files.
+You can read about jq [here](http://manpages.ubuntu.com/manpages/focal/man1/jq.1.html).

 Test for `jq` like this: